Deck Design Ideas

 Price, appearance and overall maintenance will dictate your choice of hardwood decking.
 Spotted gum, teak, blackbutt, grey ironbark, jarrah and merbau are all popular hardwood varieties in Australia and New Zealand, while composite decking – a combination of wood and plastic – is becoming increasingly popular, too.
 Hardwood looks more natural, but does need to be stained and weatherproofed frequently.
 Spotted gum is one of the most attractive decking materials – it has a lovely grain and requires minimal staining.
 Teak is the best performing hardwood, but comes with a hefty price tag.
 If you’re after a red-coloured hardwood, consider merbau, which can handle the harsh Australian climate.
 Merbau decking will, however, leach tannins, so it’s best avoided near other light-coloured hardscapes.
 Composite decking is a more low-maintenance option than hardwood decking, as it doesn’t require resealing.
 It’s also more environmentally friendly: it won’t fade, rot or warp with time, meaning you can maintain the same deck for longer.
 If you live in a fire-prone area, it’s also less of a hazard.

-Design ideas for a contemporary backyard deck in Perth with a roof extension.
+Large mediterranean backyard deck in Newcastle - Maitland with a roof extension.

-This is an example of a contemporary backyard deck in Sydney with a roof extension.
+This is an example of a tropical backyard deck in Sydney with no cover.

 Popular Filters to Try: